I read two different posts (one, two) recently, both of which can be summed up as: write more, but less.

 Second, it makes reading things easier.
 People are busy, and generally don’t have a lot of time to spend on any one thing.
 The longer your thing is, the more likely a potential reader will just skip it.

 Third, keeping something short forces you, the writer, to distill what you want to say down to its essence.
-See Blaise Pascal's/Mark Twain's "Sorry for not writing a shorter letter; I didn't have time, so I wrote a longer one instead".
+Paraphrasing a quote from both Blaise Pascal and Mark Twain:

-I'd also offer as a closing though that sometimes, a longer-form "deep dive" is the right move.
-I think it largely depends on what the audience of your work is.
+I’d also offer as a closing though that sometimes, a longer-form “deep dive” is the right move.
+It may depend on what the audience of your work is, or how much detail you want to go into.
+Or it might just be your preferred style.